 Eric’s efforts were so successful in increasing Adriana’s independence that she asked him to provide similar technology to help her be more independent at work, allowing Adriana to work full time as a Day Rehabilitation Service Manager at the Walnut Street Center.
 Adriana says,

 Adriana notes that she is grateful Easterseals affiliates work as a collaborative team across the country sharing resources, best practices, and assets for shared service lines.
-Adriana's ability to almost immediately receive impactful assistive technology services might not have been possible without Easterseals' impressive national infrastructure of services and programming.
+Adriana's ability to almost immediately receive impactful assistive technology services might not have been possible without Easterseals' national infrastructure of best in class disability services and programming.

 Today, Adriana continues to stay actively involved in the disability community as both an innovator and advocate.
 She is not only on the Board of Directors for Easterseals MA, she is also the the Founder and CEO of Puffin Innovations.
 This company is focused on making human to computer interfaces that allow anyone without use of their hands to easily interact with technologies.
 In the fall of 2018, Adriana presented her work at Puffin Innovations at Hub Week Boston - a renowned joint collaboration between The Boston Globe, Harvard University, MIT, and Mass General Hospital.
 On average, 59 countries, 46 states, and 38 industries attend Hub Week Boston.
 Adriana commented on her company saying,

 "Initially developed for people with significant physical disabilities, our team quickly recognized a broader application of this technology to include military, public safety, and medical professionals.
 As a team, we hope not only to change people’s lives by using technology but also hope to change people’s mindsets.
 In this day and age, the modern workforce is the first real workforce where anyone can participate, whether you have a disability or not."